 The public-sector Project sponsor is the Town of Patagonia, Arizona (the "Sponsor" or the "Town").
-The Town was incorporated by the Board of Supervisors of Santa Cruz County, AZ, on the 16th of February 1948.2 Pursuant to Arizona Revised Statutes (A.R.S.)
-9-511 and 9-514, the Sponsor has the legal authority to operate and maintain water treatment, storage, and distribution systems, as well as wastewater collection and treatment systems.
+The Town was incorporated by the Board of Supervisors of Santa Cruz County, AZ, on February 16, 1948.
+Pursuant to Arizona Revised Statutes (A.R.S.)
+9-511 and 9-514, the Sponsor has the legal authority to operate and maintain water treatment, storage and distribution systems, as well as wastewater collection and treatment systems.
 The Town's Public Works Department is authorized to provide water and sewer services to the community, and it is responsible for developing infrastructure improvement projects.